 In 2012, Gramophone announced that the Takács was the only string quartet to be inducted into its first Hall of Fame, along with such legendary artists as Jascha Heifetz, Leonard Bernstein and Dame Janet Baker.
 The ensemble also won the 2011 Award for Chamber Music and Song presented by the Royal Philharmonic Society in London.
-Based in Boulder at the University of Colorado, the Takács Quartet performs ninety concerts a year worldwide, in North America, throughout Europe as well as in Australia, New Zealand, Japan and South Korea.
+Based in Boulder at the University of Colorado, the Takács Quartet performs ninety concerts a year worldwide.

-In 2006 the Takács Quartet made their first recording for Hyperion Records, of Schubert's D804 and D810.
+Their collaboration with Hyperion Records in 2006 started with a recording of Schubert's Death and the Maiden and Rosamunde quartets.
 A disc featuring Brahms' Piano Quintet with Stephen Hough was released to great acclaim in November 2007 and was subsequently nominated for a Grammy.
-Brahms' Quartets Op.
+Other recordings for Hyperion include Brahms' Quartets Op.
 51 and Op.
-67 were released in the fall of 2008 and a disc featuring the Schumann Piano Quintet with Marc-Andre Hamelin was released in late 2009.
-The complete Haydn "Apponyi" Quartets, Op.
-71 and 74 were subsequently released, followed in 2012 by the Schubert Quintet CD with Ralph Kirshbaum.
-The three Britten Quartets will be released in 2013.
+67; a disc featuring the Schumann Piano Quintet with Marc-Andre Hamelin; the complete Haydn "Apponyi" Quartets, Op.
+71 and 74; the Schubert Quintet CD with Ralph Kirshbaum; the three Britten Quartets and the Brahms Viola Quintets with Lawrence Power, viola.

 The Quartet has also made sixteen recordings for the Decca label since 1988 of works by Beethoven, Bartók, Borodin, Brahms, Chausson, Dvořák, Haydn, Mozart, Schubert and Smetana.
 The ensemble's recording of the six Bartók String Quartets received the 1998 Gramophone Award for chamber music and, in 1999, was nominated for a Grammy.
 In addition to the Beethoven String Quartet cycle recording, the ensemble's other Decca recordings include Dvořák's String Quartet in E-flat Major, Op.
 51 and Piano Quintet in A Major, Op.
 81 with pianist Andreas Haefliger; Schubert's Trout Quintet with Mr. Haefliger, which was nominated in 2000 for a Grammy Award; string quartets by Smetana and Borodin; Schubert's Quartet in G Major and Notturno Piano Trio with Mr. Haefliger; the three Brahms string quartets and Piano Quintet in F Minor with pianist András Schiff; Chausson's Concerto for violin, piano and string quartet with violinist Joshua Bell and pianist Jean-Yves Thibaudet; and Mozart's String Quintets, K515 and 516 with Gyorgy Pauk, viola.

 The members of the Takács Quartet are Christoffersen Faculty Fellows at the University of Colorado Boulder.
 The Quartet has helped to develop a string program with a special emphasis on chamber music, where students work in a nurturing environment designed to help them develop their artistry.
 The Quartet's commitment to teaching is enhanced by summer residencies at the Aspen Festival and at the Music Academy of the West, Santa Barbara.
-The Takács is a Visiting Quartet at the Guildhall School of Music and Drama, London.
+They are also Visiting Fellows at the Guildhall School of Music and Drama, London.